rebeldisc1/PROJECTTC/README.md

 # Fugu15_rootful

 Code has not been updated yet.
 Please Hold.
+After May 17th if I have not figured out this issue I will be discontinuing this project.

 What does this fork fix?

 * Fixes RootFS (root pivoting - Replaced with mountrfs)

+  - This fork is missing my other bug fixes as well.

 Plans:

 ProjectTC will hopefully fix this TC loading issue.
 Shouldn't be too "Trivial" but hopefully this will be the end all, be all.

+This should be a easy fix by using the Fugu15 Max trustcache regeneration code to easily fix it.
+This should help me due the the CRAZY lack of resources.

 Planning to automate bootstrapFS by putting a list of the disks into a txt file for mountrfs to read from and automatically bootstrap.